Ashrafin/dragdrop-task-manager/README.md

 ## Installation

 After cloning this project to your local machine, make sure to go into both the client and server directories and downloading the `node modules`.
-You can achieve this by running `npm install` if you're using npm, in the case that you are using yarn you can simply delete the `package-lock.json` files in both the client and server directories and then in each of those directories running `yarn` should yeild the same result.
+You can achieve this by running `npm install` command if you're using npm, in the case that you are using yarn you can simply delete the `package-lock.json` files in both the client and server directories and then in each of those directories running `yarn` command should yeild the same result.

 ## Getting started